-The 1953 noir Sudden Fear was directed by David Miller and starred Joan Crawford, Jack Palance, and Gloria Grahame.
+The 1953 noir Sudden Fear was directed by David Miller and stars Joan Crawford, Jack Palance, and Gloria Grahame.
 The Criterion Channel is currently presenting several of Crawford’s film, and this was what prompted viewing Sudden Fear.
-After Dorothy Hughes’ In a Lonely Way became available from the library and I CONSUMED it, I needed to watch its rebirth, namely, Nicholas Ray’s In a Lonely Way (1950).
+After I consumed Dorothy Hughes’ novel In a Lonely Way, I needed to watch its rebirth, namely, Nicholas Ray’s In a Lonely Way (1950).
 Another Gloria Grahame film.

 The film begins with Crawford’s character Myra Hudson, the impossibly successful playwright Myra Hudson, deciding to cut the actor Lester Blaine (Jack Palance) from her newest production.
 In explanation to the director and producer, she claims that no woman could fall in love with this man—he’s an unconvincing romantic lead.